Glossary of Terms:

 - A non-invasive buccal brush or swab that, when rubbed on the inside of the cheek, collects cells for DNA analysis.
 This is a technique commonly used to collect DNA samples.

 - Cholesterol is a soft, fat-like, waxy substance found in the bloodstream and in all your body's cells.
-It's normal to have cholesterol.
-Cholesterol is made by the liver and also supplied in the diet through animal products such as meats, poultry, fish and dairy products.
+Cholesterol is normally made by the liver and also supplied in the diet through animal products such as meats, poultry, fish and dairy products.
 It's an important part of a healthy body because it's used for producing cell membranes and some hormones, insulating nerves and serves other needed bodily functions.
 But too much cholesterol in the blood is a major risk for coronary heart disease, which leads to heart attack.

 - Packaged DNA and protein in cells.
 Human beings have 23 pairs of chromosomes.
 One-half of each pair is inherited from a parent.

-- A protein or peptide that is outside the cell and serves as a communication signal to cells.
+- A protein or peptide that serves as a communication signal to cells.
 Examples are interleukins, interferons, and tumor necrosis factors that facilitate the inflammatory response.

-- Measures the active presence of disease or biomarkers of disease.
+- A test which measures the active presence of a disease, a condition, or biomarkers of disease.

 - DNA (deoxyribonucleic acid)